override_subgraph_urls

 Configuration Structure

-key is a top-level object in your router.config.yaml
+The override_subgraph_urls key is a top-level object in your router.config.yaml.
+It accepts two

-For each subgraph, you must specify a url
+For each override, you must specify a url property.

 override_subgraph_urls: